Susmaster64/Grammar-Patcher-for-Companion-of-Darkness/README.md

 # Companion of Darkness Automatic Grammar Patcher

-# CURRENT STATUS: GENERATED SCRIPT CRASHES REN'PY
+# CURRENT STATUS: GENERATED SCRIPT CRASHES REN'PY (Manages to run after some manual editing with regex selections in vscode)

 This program automatically applies proofreading fixes from the google sheets proofreading spreadsheet to the game's Ren'Py script (`script.rpy`).
 Everything is handled in the single `main.py` file.
 And the code is quite unpleasant to look at (read: HORRIBLE).
 But hey, it works...
 (Or atleast I think I haven't checked every line of the output but it looks ok?)